Jordan

 Accomodation : Kempinski Dead Sea

 Today is free to enjoy the serene surroundings of the Dead Sea at your leisure, whether indulging in spa treatments, floating once more in the healing waters, or simply relaxing by the pool.
-In the evening, we will gather for an exclusive farewell dinner at Najwan Villa, hosted by Chef Najwan Al Masri, who will prepare a curated menu of exquisite Jordanian dishes in an intimate and elegant setting.
-A fitting farewell to our wonderful time together, where memories were made, friendships forged and our imaginations and creativity ignited.
+In the evening, we will gather for an exclusive farewell dinner, prepared and curated by a renowned Jordanian chef.
+Set in the intimate and elegant setting of her own private villa, the exquisite Jordanian dishes are a fitting ending to our wonderful time together, where memories were made, friendships forged and our imaginations and creativity ignited.

 Day 10 - Culinary finale